 - Infertility: Amenorrhea signals underlying reproductive dysfunction.

-- Stress Fractures: Mainstays of treatment include rest and avoidance.
-Activity and training is restricted and athletes cannot return to play until pain subsides, tenderness has resolved, and radiographic findings are negative.
-Some specific fractures (metatarsal, femoral shaft, and tibia) can be managed with modified weight bearing.
-Fractures in the calcaneus (heel) or navicular may require more strict guidelines.
-Open reduction and internal fixation (ORIF) may be considered in elite or professional athletes who require a faster recovery and are at high risk of complications, such as displacement or nonunion.
-Operative treatment is also indicated for fractures in locations at high risk of fracture propagation or poor healing, such as on the tension side of the femoral neck or on the anterior cortex of tibia.
+- Stress Fractures: Mainstays of treatment include rest and activity modification.
+Athletes should not return to play until pain and tenderness have resolved after a gradually-progressed increase in athletic activities.
+Radiologic evidence of healing may also be warranted prior to clearance for athletic participation.
+Some specific fractures (metatarsal, femoral shaft, and tibia) can be managed with partial weight bearing.
+Open reduction and internal fixation may be considered in elite athletes who require a faster recovery or for fractures that are at high risk of displacement or nonunion, such as those on the tension side of the femoral neck or on the anterior cortex of tibia.

 - Amenorrhea: In theory, with increased caloric intake amenorrhea should resolve as well.
 However, this may take some time.
 Gynecology, endocrinology and other specialists should be consulted where appropriate (and that means any time the presentation is beyond the expertise of the provider).